 A juicy, thick cut steak is the king of special occasion dinners, and using the reverse sear cooking method will help ensure a perfectly cooked, steakhouse quality result every time.

 What is a reverse sear?

-Reverse sear is a cooking technique where you start by cooking the meat with low heat, around 225 to 250°F, and cook it until about 15°F below the final serving temperature.
-The steak is then finished by searing in a very hot cast iron skillet, carbon steel pan, or grill.
+Reverse sear is a cooking technique where you start by cooking the meat at a low temperature, around 225 to 250°F, and cook it until about 15°F below the final serving temperature.
+The steak is finished with a quick sear in a very hot cast iron skillet, carbon steel pan, or grill.

-This method works best for thick cut steaks that are around 1½ to 2 inches thick.
-For thinner cuts the meat will cook too quickly, so traditional high heat methods work best.
+This method works best for thick-cut steaks that are around 1½ to 2 inches thick.
+For thin steaks the meat will cook too quickly, so traditional high heat methods work best.

 Why reverse sear?

 In the reverse sear method, the low heat cooking during the first phase allows for more even cooking than traditional high heat cooking methods for steak, giving an almost edge to edge evenness.